Distil ← Back to home

 Statins are the most-prescribed class in the UK (atorvastatin alone is dispensed roughly 73 million times a year).
 Most supplement-statin interactions are mild, but a few are clinically meaningful.

 Niacin in pharmacologic doses alongside simvastatin has documented muscle-toxicity risk and is the most-cited statin-supplement red flag (HPS2-THRIVE).
 Red yeast rice contains monacolin K, which is biochemically identical to lovastatin, so combining it with a prescribed statin is duplicate dosing.
-CoQ10 is widely used to offset statin-induced myalgia: the mechanism is plausible, the clinical evidence is mixed but tilting positive, and the safety profile is clean.
+CoQ10 is widely used to offset statin-induced myalgia: the mechanism is plausible and the safety profile is clean, but the best-quality randomised trials have not reliably shown it reduces muscle pain.

 Loading database stats…